iotaledger/documentation/iota-streams/0.1/channels/design-the-workflow.md

 The author needs at least one key pair left in the Merkle tree to be able to sign the `ChangeKey` message and prove your ownership of the channel.
 :::

-The `ChangeKey` message should reference either an `Announce` message or a previous `ChangeKey` message so that subscribers can authenticate the author's current public key against the previous one.
+The `ChangeKey` message should reference either an `Announce` message or a previous `ChangeKey` message so that subscribers can verify signatures using the author's current public key.

-To authenticate future messaging using the author's latest public key, subscribers must use the `unwrap_change_key()` method to update their states.
+To verify future signatures using the author's latest public key, subscribers must use the `unwrap_change_key()` method to update their states.

-### Unsubscribing from a channel
+## Unsubscribing from a channel

-If subscribers no longer plan on reading encrypted messages on the channel, they can send an `Unsubscribe` message to notify the author.
-This way the author can do fewer computations while generating future session keys because those unsubscribed subscribers will not be included.
+If subscribers no longer plan on reading encrypted messages on the channel, they can notify the author by publishing an `Unsubscribe` message.

+By notifying the author of their intent to unsubscribe, subscribers reduce the amount of computation that the author must do to generate future session keys.

 `Unsubscribe` messages must always reference the corresponding `Subscribe` message because it contains the information that the author needs to verify message.